Activities for the public

 - stargazing for Brownies and Cubs working towards astronomy/stargazing badges,

-- the 'Talking Science' series of fascinating, free monthly lectures,
+- the free monthly 'Talking Science' lectures on a series of fascinating topics,

 Girlguiding and Scout groups can get involved with a free challenge by completing a series of fun and engaging hands-on activities to introduce young people to the skills used in different science and engineering careers.
 The challenge is suitable for all age groups and was designed by a team of graduates, inspired by their own job roles at RAL Space and experience as Girlguiding or Scout leaders.